bcole808/wp-social-metrics-tracker/src/readme.txt

 = 1.5.3 =
 * Allow attachment/media pages to be tracked
 * Added "Update Stats" link to dashboard widget
+* Fixed a bug where Google Analytics pageviews were not being updated

 = 1.5.2 =
 * Fixed an issue where Facebook stats were not collected for some websites in languages other than English